autistic-symposium/autistic-cypherpunk-toolkit/README.md

 #### TL;DR NFTs are cryptographic tokens that prove authenticity, ownership, and scarcity of digital assets

-*A Non-Fungible Token (NFT) is a cryptographically secured token existing on the blockchain that represents ownership of something unique.
+*A Non-Fungible Token (NFT) is a cryptographically secured token existing on the blockchain representing ownership of something unique.
 NFTs can represent tokenized ownership claims to real-world assets like a specific piece of land, or actual ownership of digital assets as in a rare digital trading card.
 Unlike fungible tokens such as Bitcoin where one BTC can be exchanged for any other BTC, each NFT is completely unique and represents verifiable digital scarcity.*

 ### What is fungibility?